ivh/tmy.se/content/pages/covid19.md

 image: {photo}plot_covid_most.png

 This page is about COVID19, i.e. the disease caused by the new Coronavirus SARS-CoV-2.
-I am not an expert in the field, but have been following developments closely since early February and feel the need to collect some information.
-No guarantees about being correct and no need to trust me on anything; what I found enlightening myself might work for you, or not.
+I am not an expert in the field, but have been following developments closely since January and feel the need to collect some information.
+No guarantees about being correct and no need to trust me on anything, I link the sources.
+What I found enlightening myself might work for you, or not.

 For other posts with more day-to-day updates and news see [/tag/covid19]({tag}covid19).

 Last update: 2020-03-06

+Current assessment, moody, personal, and in very broad terms: This disease will not blow over quickly, it will impact everbody over the current months or years, until a vaccine becomes available.
+Overwhelmed health care systems will be the biggest primary problem.

 The graph of deceased in the ten countries or regions with the highest numbers looks like this: